 In light of his outstanding contributions to medicine, Dr. Gore has garnered multiple accolades.
 Honored with the Leading Physicians of the World Award in 2016, he was named one of America’s Top Orthopedists by the Consumers’ Research Council of America in 2013.
 Earlier in his career, Woodward White, Inc., gave him a Best Doctors in America Award, and the Medical College of Wisconsin presented him with a Distinguished Service Award.
 Likewise, he was twice given the Teacher of the Year Award by senior orthopaedic residents.

-Married to the late Jacqueline Marie Kraabel with four children and 12 grandchildren, Dr. Gore enjoys skiing, fishing, tennis, golf and backpacking in his spare time.
+Married to the late Jacqyline Marie Kraabel with four children and 13 grandchildren; the first and oldest was killed in Iraq in 2005.
+Dr. Gore enjoys skiing, fishing, tennis, golf and backpacking in his spare time.
 He has been highlighted in several editions of Who’s Who in America, Who’s Who in Medicine and Healthcare, Who’s Who in the Midwest, and Who’s Who in the World.

 For more information, please visit: